freefestivalsnightlifefamily-friendlyoutdoor

 Opening Night with Fireworks & Drone Show

-It all starts with a bang.
-On the night of 15 August, the city gathers along the coastline for a spectacular fireworks and drone show that officially opens the Feria.
-Thousands line the beaches and seafront, and the atmosphere is electric.
+It all starts on the evening of 15 August, when the city gathers along the coastline for the official opening of the Feria.
+Thousands line the beaches and seafront, and the atmosphere before the show even starts is unlike anything else in Málaga's calendar.

 Fireworks in Spain